theredplanetsings/automationAD/README.md

 - **Operating System:** Windows 10/11 or Windows Server.
 - **PowerShell:** Version 5.1 or later.
-- **Modules:** ActiveDirectory (provided by RSAT)
+- **Modules:** ActiveDirectory (provided by RSAT), Microsoft.Entra (for license management)
-- **Permissions:** Administrator privileges or an account with sufficient AD rights for creating, modifying, and deleting user objects.
+- **Permissions:** Administrator privileges or an account with sufficient AD and Entra rights for creating, modifying, deleting user objects, and managing licenses.

 ## Usage Overview

-### Interactive/GUI User Creation
+### Interactive/GUI User Creation, Search, and License Management
-- Use `interface.ps1` for a self-contained GUI.
+- Use `interface.ps1` for a self-contained GUI that supports:
+  - Adding new users
+  - Searching for existing users and viewing their properties/groups
+  - Viewing and assigning licenses to users
-- Use `interfacemodular.ps1` (with `ad-user.ps1`) for a modular, maintainable GUI.
+- Use `interfacemodular.ps1` (with `ad-user.ps1`) for a modular, maintainable GUI focused on user creation.

 ### Bulk User Creation from CSV
 - Prepare a CSV matching the format of `correctlyformatted.csv`.
 - Use the GUI scripts to import and validate the CSV, then create users.

 ### License Assignment
+- Use the license management page in `interface.ps1` for interactive assignment.
 - Use code snippets from `addLicenses.ps1` in your own scripts or automation tools as needed.

 ### User Deletion